kreatio-sw/webdack-uuid_migration/README.md

     end
 ```

-Integer values are converted to UUID by padding 0's to the left.
-This makes it possible to
+By default, integer values are converted to UUID by padding 0's to the left.
-retrieve old id in future.
+This makes it possible to retrieve old id in future.
+See **Generating random UUIDs** below to
+convert integer into random UUIDs using a seed.

 See {Webdack::UUIDMigration::Helpers} for more details. {Webdack::UUIDMigration::Helpers} is mixed
 into {ActiveRecord::Migration}, so that all methods can directly be used within migrations.